1965 – The Who play the Marine Ballroom on Central Pier in Morecambe

 1967 – Pete and John go to the Ambassador to catch Jimi Hendrix’s set.
 When Hendrix spies Pete and John in the audience, he launches into a cover of “I Can’t Explain”.

-1968 – The Who play the Fillmore West in San Francisco, California
+1968 – The Who play the first of three nights at the Fillmore West in San Francisco, California

 1971 – The Who play Hara Arena in Dayton, Ohio